-It's no secret that depression zaps your motivation to do, well, anything, and can drastically lower your productivity.
+t's no secret that depression zaps your motivation to do, well, anything, and can drastically lower your productivity.
 The constant carousel of intrusive thoughts and worries can have a paralyzing effect — making it impossible to focus on anything beyond the most basic of tasks and making you feel like a failure.
-Fortunately, there is something you can do to help alleviate those feelings, and it involves reassessing what you think it means to be productive.
+Fortunately, there is something you can do to help alleviate those feelings, and it involves reassessing what you think it means to be productive (with or without depression).

 Coping with depression is a daily battle.
 Depression recovery can take years, and there is no such thing as a "quick fix."
 There are, however, things you can do to bring rapid relief in times of stress, anxiety, and panic attacks.
 For me, that relief has come in the form of autonomous sensory meridian response (ASMR) — a strange online phenomenon that has been a source of comfort and relaxation for millions since the mid-2000s, even though most people have no idea what it is.

 There are some of us with depression who have experienced trauma during our lives.
 This trauma may have occurred prior to or after our diagnosis of depression.
 For those who have been through traumatic experiences, these events can have a profound effect on their depression.
 Armed with this knowledge, what can those of us with depression -- and those close to people with depression -- do with this information?
 (Note: This post contains a trigger warning.)

 I have a plan to avoid another suicide attempt that came from living with major depression.
 But it's taken three years since almost losing the war against depression to get it together.
 I'm so thankful to say that I'm still here and that my suicide attempt failed.
 That "failure" turned out to be one of my greatest victories.
 I couldn't see it then, but I certainly see it now.
 The following thoughts are some reflections on the past three years of my life.
 (Note: This post contains a trigger warning.)